hy-son/TeSerUp/README.md

 ## Setup:
 - Install the bot scripts **and** the telegram script from [Nicolas Bernaerts](https://github.com/NicolasBernaerts/debian-scripts/tree/master/telegram): `sudo .setup.sh`
 	- Set your api-key and user/chanel id  in /etc/telegram-notify.conf:
-		- sudo nano /etc/telegram-notify.conf`
+		- `sudo nano /etc/telegram-notify.conf`
-		- test with `telegram-notify --text "test msg"`
+		- test it with `telegram-notify --text "test msg"`.
+This should send a message on your chanel or to the user.
 - Install the bot scripts **only**: `sudo .setup_without_install_telegram.sh`
 	- To be used if you already have the telegram script (and configured it)